-Then my husband started telling jokes and everyone dissolved into laughter.
+Then my husband started telling jokes about country life (we once lived on a farm) and our encounters with wildlife and everyone dissolved into laughter.
 Loud, boisterous laughter.
 It broke the ice and everything went well.

 There was a couple at the next table.
 Daughter and I went over to apologize for our loudness.

 The couple introduced themselves.
 The husband also gave me a book and introduced himself as the book’s author.

 My daughter said: “That’s funny.
 My mom’s an author too!”